 National Express Coaches operate buses from London to Leeds from Victoria Coach StationBuses leave every half hour until 11:30 a.m. and then hourly until 8 p.m.
 The journey takes about four hours, 30 minutes.
 Bus tickets can be purchased online.
 Use the online fare finder to get the cheapest tickets.

 UK Travel Tip National Express offers a limited number of "funfare" promotional tickets that are very cheap (£6.50 for a £39.00 fare, for example).
 These can only be purchased online and they are usually posted on the website a month to a few weeks before the trip.
 It is worth checking the website fare finder to see if "funfare" tickets are available for your chosen journey.

 Leeds is 195 miles north of London via the M1 and M621 motorways.
 It takes about three hours, 40 minutes to drive in perfect conditions.
 (Word of advice: it is never perfect conditions on the M1 motorway, so realistically plan on a trip of four and a half hours or more).
 It is also less than an hour from York via the A64.
-Keep in mind that gasoline, called petrol in the UK, is sold by the liter (a little more than a quart) and the price is usually more than $1.50 to $2.00 a quart.
+Keep in mind that gasoline, called petrol in the UK, is sold by the liter (a little more than a quart).

 If you are really in a hurry, it is possible to fly into Leeds Bradford Airport from London Heathrow.
 The flight takes about an hour and can cost between £85 to close to £400 round trip.
 There are inexpensive bus and coach transfers from the airport to the city center, but by the time you factor in at least half an hour at each end of the journey (longer if the trip starts at Heathrow during the rush hour), you are really better off taking the train.